 The combination of an untimely automobile-related death at the age of twenty-four, a short movie career of three films, and the memorable role of Jim Stark in Rebel Without a Cause cemented James Byron Dean as a Hollywood legend.
-Seen as the original teenage rebel, the image of Dean leaning against a wall with a cigarette in hand is timeless and ingrained in the public conscious.
-Outside his films, one of which the movie studio released after his death, Dean lives on with an iconic wardrobe: a classic white t-shirt, Levi’s jeans, and a red Harrington jacket.
+Seen as the original teenage rebel, the image of Dean leaning against a wall with a cigarette in hand is timeless and ingrained in the public consciousness.
+Outside his mid-1950s films, one of which the movie studio released after his death, Dean lives on with an iconic wardrobe: a classic white t-shirt, Levi’s jeans, and a red Harrington jacket.

 Rebel Without a Cause (1955)

 Playing Jim Stark in Rebel Without a Cause, James Dean hit the big screen as the new kid in town for the first time.
-His portrayal of a switchblade knife fighting youth was a captivating image at the time for his generation.
+His portrayal of a switchblade knife-fighting youth was a captivating image at the time for his generation.
 The star’s simple style in the classic film spawned a relaxed trend.
 Those who haven’t seen the movie should stream it and see Dean at his best.

 James Dean Photographed by Dennis Stock